LayerManager/layman/REST.md

 If user's directory, database schema, GeoServer's worskpace, or GeoServer's store does not exist yet, it is created on demand.

+Response to this request may be returned sooner than the processing chain is finished to enable asynchronous processing.
+Status of processing chain can be seen using [GET Layer](#get-layer) and the **status** properties of layer sources (wms, wfs, thumbnail, db_table).

 #### Request
 Content-Type: `multipart/form-data`